-A team consisting of Shiro Studio Ltd, Mesh Partnership and Equals Consulting are announced today as the winners of the Great Fen Visitor Centre competition.
-RIBA Competitions managed the competition on behalf of the Great Fen - a partnership which comprises the Environment Agency, Huntingdonshire District Council, Middle Level Commissioners, Natural England and The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
+A team consisting of Shiro Studio Ltd, Mesh Partnership and Equals Consulting were announced as the winners of the Great Fen Visitor Centre competition.

 Shiro Studio Ltd was selected from a five strong shortlist which also included (in alphabetical order of design team lead): Birds Portchmouth Russum Architects Ltd; Boyarsky Murphy Architects; Feilden + Mawson LLP and Foster Lomas Ltd. The Judging Panel was intrigued to see how the short-listed teams had refined and developed the design proposals submitted during the anonymous first phase of the competition.
 The Panel felt that Shiro Studio’s elegant proposals would sit beautifully within the expansive landscape.
 The team had skillfully incorporated elements of the traditional Fenland building typology within an exciting contemporary visitor centre design, whosesilvery and bog-oak black exterior, shimmering with the play of Fenland light, would contrast markedlywith, and complement, its spacious, light-filled interiors and panoramic views onto the surrounding landscape.